 Frequently Asked Questions:

-Q: Where do I go to borrow a DPS Red Bike?
+Q: Where do I go to borrow a Dickinson Red Bike?

-A: The Red Bikes are situated right outside DPS, in Kaufman Hall.
+A: The Dickinson Red Bikes are situated right outside DPS, in Kaufman Hall.
 Walk across the parking lot to DPS and you’ll pass right by the bikes.
-Enter through the white doors and you’ll see the DPS dispatch window, where you can talk to an officer who will guide you through the short and easy process of borrowing a bike.
+Enter through the white doors and you’ll see the DPS dispatch window, where you can talk to an officer who will guide you through the short and easy process of borrowing a Dickinson Red Bike.

-Q: Do I need anything to borrow a Red Bike?
+Q: Do I need anything to borrow a Dickinson Red Bike?

 A: Yes.
 You need your Dickinson ID or driver’s license, which you will have to leave with DPS until you return the bike, helmet if you received one, and lock.
 All bikers must be 18 years of age or older to participate.
 Other than that, you’re set!
 Just be sure to wear the right shoes (avoid sandals) and clothes in order to enjoy a safe ride.